FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_standardBrowserClient.md

 ### Remove the server information displayed on the login screen

-To remove the display of server information in the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> browser client, you must modify the `<FILEDRIVEHOME>/share/ftdocs/html/C/login.html` file.
+To remove the display of server information in the {{< SecureTransport/componentshortname  >}} browser client, you must modify the `<FILEDRIVEHOME>/share/ftdocs/html/C/login.html` file.

 Modify the function `PrintServerInfo` to return `0` as shown in the following code: